-- Place a probe on the battery terminals in the normal way and note voltage
+- Place a probe on the battery terminals in the normal way and note the voltage

 - Start the car and let it idle with all consumers off

-- A healthy alternator will read about two volts higher approx. than the resting battery voltage
+- A healthy alternator will read about two volts higher approx. then the resting battery voltage

-- Readings above 15 volts, suggests the alternator is over charging
+- Readings above 15 volts suggest the alternator is overcharging

-- Voltage reading should fall as the car tops off the battery, the time it takes depends on battery state of charge, about five to ten minutes is normal
+- Voltage reading should fall as the car tops off the battery; the time it takes depends on the battery state of charge; about five to ten minutes is normal

 - Turning on lights and other consumers should cause the voltage to rise immediately as the alternator reacts to the extra electrical demands